guusj/books/Warbreaker_BrandonSanderson.md

 _But they took away my tongue to make me safe._
 “It’s not your Breath that scares them,” Siri said.
 “It’s your power over armies and people.
 You’re the God King.
 You could order anyone in the kingdom killed.”
 _But why would I do that?_ he wrote. _I would not kill a good person.
 They must know that._
 Siri sat back, resting on the plush bed, the fire crackling in the hearth behind them.
 “I know that, now,” she said.
 “But nobody else does.
-They don’t know you, they know only how powerful you are.
+They don’t know you—they know only how powerful you are.
 So they fear you.
 And so they show their respect for you.”
 He paused. _And so, you do not respect me?_
 “Of course I do,” she said, sighing.
 “I’ve just never been very good at following rules.
 In fact, if someone tells me what to do, I usually want to do the opposite.”
 _That is very strange_, he wrote. _I thought all people did what they were told._